1. Help Center

 Gross Profit Margin – Operating Expenses = Operating Income

-Operating +- Other = Net Income
+Operating +/- Other Expenses = Net Income

-The income statement along with the balance sheet and statement of cash flows helps users understand the financial health of a business.
+The income statement along with the balance sheet and statement of cash flows, helps users understand the financial health of a business.

 Key Performance Indicator (KPI)